Five times as many police officers have died from Covid-19 as from gunfire since start of pandemic

 The Seattle mayor's office said nearly 140 officers were unvaccinated or hadn't sought an exemption.
 Huserik said about 320 officers had already left the force since the beginning of 2020.

-Seattle could begin the process of separating officers from the department after the deadline, according to Mike Sloan, police union president.
+Seattle could begin the process of separating officers from the department after the deadline, according to Mike Solan, police union president.

-"If we lose what appears to be over 300 people because of this mandate, this public safety crisis we're experiencing will look like child's play," Sloan said.
+"If we lose what appears to be over 300 people because of this mandate, this public safety crisis we're experiencing will look like child's play," Solan said.

 Loss of 'outstanding officer' hits home

-Note: Correction: A previous version of this story incorrectly spelled the last name of Seattle police union president Mike Solan.